06 Jul Immunization Series Part 1

 - While some diseases that we vaccinate our pets against are treatable, such treatments can be quite expensive.
-Vaccinating your pet is ultimately a more cost-effective option.
+Vaccinating your pet is ultimately a healthier and more cost-effective option.

 - Some diseases are zoonotic, meaning they can be spread from animals to people.
-Vaccinating your pets will better protect you and your family from exposure to zoonotic diseases like rabies, leptospirosis, and lyme disease that you may encounter because of not vaccinating.
+Vaccinating your pets will better protect you and your family from exposure to zoonotic diseases like rabies and leptospirosis.

 Are vaccines worth the risk?
 What side effects are there?

-- Yes, the safety of your pet greatly outweighs the risks associated with vaccinating.
+- Yes, the health and safety of your pet greatly outweigh the risks associated with vaccinating.

-- Most pets have no reaction to vaccines.
+- Most pets have no negative reaction to vaccines.

-- FEW pets have mild, short-term reactions like local swelling at the injection site, decreased activity, decreased appetite, or mild fever.
+- FEW pets have mild, short-term negative reactions like local swelling at the injection site, decreased general activity, decreased appetite, or mild fever.

-- Your pet is often at a greater risk of disease by being unvaccinated versus undergoing the minimal risks of vaccination.
+- Your pet is often at a greater risk of disease while being unvaccinated versus the minimal risk of immunization.

 - Vaccines are split up into two categories “Core” and “Non-Core”

-- Core vaccines are recommended for all pets, based on the severity of the disease.
-Core vaccines are considered the essential vaccines necessary for your pet.
+- Core vaccines are recommended for all pets, based on the severity of the disease and where they live.
+Core vaccines are considered the essential vaccines necessary for your pet’s wellness.

-- Some vaccines, like the rabies vaccine, are required by law in some states.
-Indiana DOES require all dogs, cats, and ferrets to be vaccinated for rabies by a licensed, accredited veterinarian by the age of 6 months.
-Rabies vaccine boosters must also be completed and kept up-to-date.
+- Some vaccines, like the rabies vaccine, are required by law in most states.
+Indiana DOES require all dogs, cats, and ferrets to be vaccinated for rabies by a licensed and accredited veterinarian before the age of 6 months.
+Rabies vaccine boosters must also be completed and kept up-to-date to meet Indiana law.
 Your veterinarian will determine an appropriate vaccine and booster schedule to comply with these laws.